Conference Rules

 Mound Visits:

-• On the second visit in the inning, the pitcher must be removed from the game.
-They may not re-enter the game as a pitcher.
+On the second visit in the inning, the pitcher must be removed from the pitching position and may not return to that position in that game.

 Pitcher – The Official has the authority to control the pace of play.